picosh/docs/posts/feeds.md

 We require the user to click a link in their email digest every once in awhile in order to keep the feed digest post active.
-This user requirement plays an important role in keeping our rss-to-email service healthy.
+This user requirement plays an important role in keeping our rss-to-email service free and healthy.
 If we didn't require user interaction then we could keep sending an email digest to users that never read their digests.

 This keep-alive interval is subject to change.
-As of writing this (02/2025) we require the user to click the keep-alive link once every **12 months**.
+As of writing this (08/2025) we require the user to click the keep-alive link once every **12 months**.

 # Multiple feed digest posts